 You’re Creating Entertainment, Not Solutions

 Those motivational Monday posts?
 The “coffee first, everything else second” memes?
 The general productivity tips that could apply to anyone?
-They’re designed to get dopamine hits, not solve specific business problems.
+They are designed for quick recognition, not for diagnosing or solving a specific business problem.

 When someone double-taps your inspirational quote, they’re not thinking “I need to hire this person.”
 They’re thinking “that’s nice” and scrolling on.